 - The District will submit certification to NYSED that all district and school staff have undergone annual training on the emergency response plan, and that the school safety training includes components on violence prevention and mental health.
 New employees hired after the start of the school year will receive training within 30 days of hire.
-The District will certify that all school staff receives this training by September 15th of each school year, or within 30 days of hire, whichever is sooner. - Full participation in the Annual Early Dismissal Go Home Evacuation Drill. - Full participation in an On-Site Sheltering and Accountability Drill. - Full participation with an Annual Evacuation and Relocation Drill. - Full participation with 4 Building Lockdown/Security Drills annually. - The District conducts 8 Fire Alarm Activation and Evacuation Drills annually. - The District conducts 4 School Bus Safety and Evacuation Drills annually. - Emergency Response Team members participate in simulated tabletop exercises annually to test the building-level safety plan components. - The district has conducted drills and other training exercises to test components of the emergency response in coordination with the following agencies: - Washington County Office of Emergency Services - Washington County Sheriff's Department - Hudson Falls Police Department - Kingsbury Fire Department
+The District will certify that all school staff receive this training by September 15th of each school year, or within 30 days of hire, whichever is sooner. - Full participation in the Annual Early Dismissal Go Home Evacuation Drill. - Full participation in an On-Site Sheltering and Accountability Drill. - Full participation with an Annual Evacuation and Relocation Drill. - Full participation with 4 Building Lockdown/Security Drills annually. - The District conducts 8 Fire Alarm Activation and Evacuation Drills annually. - The District conducts 4 School Bus Safety and Evacuation Drills annually. - Emergency Response Team members participate in simulated tabletop exercises annually to test the building-level safety plan components. - The district has conducted drills and other training exercises to test components of the emergency response in coordination with the following agencies: - o Washington County Office of Emergency Services - o Washington County Sheriff's Department - o Hudson Falls Police Department - o Kingsbury Fire Department

+- o Washington County Probation

-- Hudson Falls Fire Department
+- o Hudson Falls Fire Department

-- New York State Police Troop G
+- o New York State Police Troop G

-- Department of Homeland Security
+- o Department of Homeland Security

-- Capital Region BOCES Health Safety Risk Management Service
+- o Capital Region BOCES Health Safety Risk Management Service